ehmicky/handle-cli-error/README.md

 Logs `error` on the console (`stderr`) then exits the process.

 This never throws.
-Invalid `error`s are silently [normalized](https://github.com/ehmicky/normalize-exception).
+Invalid errors are silently [normalized](https://github.com/ehmicky/normalize-exception).

 ### Options